IainMNorman/EDDownloader/README.md

 A quick and dirty console app that downloaded EliteDangerous files from the public server.

+This will download the latest publically available release.
+Not any beta.
+It's currently not dealing well when it's checking existing files so it's best to always download to a clean folder and then copy those files over to your ED install.

+Then from the launcher choose option=>validate game files to make sure EDDownloader didnt' miss anything.

 ## Usage

 Download the [latest release](https://github.com/IainMNorman/EDDownloader/releases/download/0.2/edd.alpha.0.2.zip), unzip and double click edd.exe to run.